Cobra Gold 2022 closes with dedication ceremony

-Col. Marty Lepak (right), director of Army Reserve Affairs at I Corps, interviews with a local Thai news outlet during the dedication ceremony as part of Cobra Gold 2022 in Rayong, Rayong Province, Kingdom of Thailand, March 2, 2022.
+B-roll collection of leaders and soldiers with the combined, Indo-Pacific joint force hosting a dedication ceremony as part of Cobra Gold 2022 in Rayong, Rayong Province, Kingdom of Thailand, March 2, 2022.
 CG 22 is the 41st iteration of the international training exercise that supports readiness and emphasizes coordination on civic action, humanitarian assistance, and disaster relief.
 From Feb.
 22 through March 4, 2022, this annual event taking place at various locations throughout the Kingdom of Thailand increases the capability, capacity, and interoperability of partnered nations while simultaneously reinforcing our commitment to a free and open Indo-Pacific.
-(U.S. Army photo by Sgt.
+(U.S. Army b-roll by Sgt.
 Brendon Green-Daring)

 |Date Taken: